 11. If bugs are getting too bad – Then maybe it’s time to pack up camp and go somewhere else.

 What To Avoid

-1. Do not use bug lamps – Even though bug lamps are pretty effective at attracting flying insects and killing them, the problem is that they’ll attract insects from up to a half-mile away.
-You’ll kill a lot of bugs, but your camp will be inundated with them.
+1. Do not use bug lamps – Even though bug lamps are pretty effective at attracting flying insects and killing them, the problem is that they’ll attract insects from up to a half-mile away and you’ll be inundated with them.
+You’ll kill a lot of bugs, but they’ll just keep on coming.

 2. Do not use bagged fly traps – These are those small, clear plastic bags that you fill with water and hang in the air.
 They contain a very smelly attractant, usually a chunk of fish guts.
 They work really well at trapping flies.
 The problem is that they attract flies from up to a 1/4 mile away.
 You’ll never actually achieve a fly-free zone, and will end up with a very stinky camp.